nfischer/vimignore/README.md

 Usage
 -----

-See `:help vimignore` from within vim for up-to-date documentation.

 Simply call `:GEditIgnore` to open up your .gitignore file.

 If no file exists, this will open a new .gitignore file in the root of the